-I grew up playing football in the Pulley park and went to school in the neighbouring Arbury and Chesterton wards, with my further and higher education at Long Road and Anglia Ruskin University.
+I went to school in the neighbouring Arbury and Chesterton wards, with my further and higher education at Long Road and Anglia Ruskin University.
+I am now a public servant working as a forensic scientist in London.
+I'm a Prospect trade union member, currently training to be a workplace rep so that I can help my colleagues.

 I understand the struggles of the working class because I live those struggles on a daily basis.
 Everything is getting more expensive and everything is broken.
 I left the Labour party because they no longer represent the interests of the most vulnerable in society and are more interested in appeasing the far right and the interests of billionaires and privatising our NHS.
 Britain is broken, not because of immigrants, but because of decades of austerity and unequal wealth distribution.
 The working classes are squeezed in taxes while the billionaires enjoy their tax breaks.

-I am standing in this election because I am fed up of absent councillors who do not live here but decide on matters that affect our community, behind closed doors and without involving the community.
+I am standing in this election because I am fed up with absent councillors who do not live here but decide on matters that affect our community, behind closed doors and without involving the community.
 They are only visible when they need our vote.

 Labour say they are building houses here but not all of these houses go to those who need them, a lot are sold to overseas investors while families and those who need them are on long waiting lists.